The county is open for business and here to serve our community. More information

 Listed hazardous wastes

-Listed hazardous wastes either contain PCBs above 50 ppm or appear on one of the four specific lists (F, K, P, or U) found in the Minnesota Hazardous Waste Rules:
+Listed hazardous wastes either contain PCBs above 50 ppm or appear on one of four lists (F, K, P or U) found in Minnesota Rule.

-PCBs - are classified as non-PCB (contains less than 50 ppm PCBs), PCB-contaminated (contains PCBs at 50 ppm or more, but less than 500 ppm) or PCB (contains PCBs at 500 ppm or greater).
+PCBs - are classified as non-PCB (less than 50 ppm PCBs), PCB-contaminated (50 ppm to less than 500 ppm) or PCB (500 ppm or greater).
 In Minnesota, a waste that is either PCB-contaminated or a PCB has a waste code of MN03.

 F list

 F list - includes waste solvents, wastewater treatment sludges and electroplating baths, sludges, and related wastes.
-Examples of F listed wastes include many paint and lacquer thinners, some types of brake and carburetor cleaners, vapor degreasing and dry cleaning solvents, as well as distillation bottoms.
+Examples of F listed wastes include many paint and lacquer thinners, some types of brake and carburetor cleaners, vapor degreasing and dry cleaning solvents, and distillation bottoms.

 K list

-K list - includes wastes that are the result of a specific industry process such as wood preserving, the manufacture of pesticides, explosives, inks, organic or inorganic chemicals and inorganic pigments, petroleum refining, and iron and steel industries.
+K list - includes wastes that are the result of a specific industry process, like wood preserving, the manufacture of pesticides, explosives, inks, organic or inorganic chemicals and inorganic pigments, petroleum refining, and iron and steel industries.

 P list and U list